Lyalpha/ifuanal/docs/tutorial.rst

 For Vornoi binning, ``mean`` is the centre of mass, whereas for the HII region binning, this is the seed peak.

 In the case of a single spaxel bin, ``spec`` is just copied from the input data and stddev cube.
-For a multi-spaxel bin, the weighted mean of the data and uncertainties of all individual spaxels in the bin are used.
+For a multi-spaxel bin, the sum and uncertainties of all individual spaxels in the bin are used.

 See :ref:`results-dict` for information on accessing and using this information.